triveria-com/wmp/README.md

 ### Credential offer
 Credential offer message is sent from an entity with `issuer` wallet type to an entity with `holder` wallet type.
 It's header `typ` claim shall be set to `jwt+wmp/credential_offer`.
 The payload shall contain the following claims:
-- `offer_url`: An OIDC4VCI Credential Offer URL
+- `offer_url`: An [OIDC4VCI][oidc4vci] Credential Offer URL

-Upon receiving a credential offer message, the recipient shall process it using flows specified in OIDC4VCI.
+Upon receiving a credential offer message, the recipient shall process it using flows specified in [OIDC4VCI][oidc4vci].

 ### Credential verification request
 Credential verification request is sent from an entity with `verifier` wallet type to an entity with `holder` wallet type.
 It's header `typ` claim shall be set to `jwt+wmp/credential_verification_request`.
 The payload shall contain the following claims:
-- `verification_request_url`: An OIDC4VP Credential Verification Request URL
+- `verification_request_url`: An [OIDC4VP][oidc4vp] Credential Verification Request URL

 ## Verifying WMP messages
-All WMP messages are JWT tokens and before any other verification, their signature should be verified.
-Both `client` and `server` antities must also verify if the message signature is using the same key as the key the entity used during the invitation process.
+All WMP messages are JWT tokens and before any other verification, their signature must be verified.
+Both `client` and `server` entities must also verify if the key used to sign the message is same as the key the entity used during the invitation process.
 ### Verifying invitations
 Before establishing any websocket connection with the server, the client must verify the validity of the JWT signature.
-If the invitation endpoint is protected by a hashlink, it must also verify whether the hashlink matches the HTTP response body.
+If the invitation endpoint is protected by a [hashlink][hl], it must also verify whether the hashlink matches the HTTP response body.
 After establishing a websocket connection, the client must validate the `code_challenge` with the `code_verifier` provided in the client Verification Request sent by the server.

 ### Verifying client verification response
 After validating the JWT signature, the server must verify the values of the sent `nonce` claim.
 If the claim is not present, or it's value does not match the one sent by the server, the server must not continue communicating through this channel.

 ### Verifying ID Token
 After validating the JWT signature, the entity must verify the `proof` claim in every element of the `identifiers` claims.